InnerSourceCommons/InnerSourceLearningPath/CONTRIBUTING.md

 Thanks for contributing!
-Check out our [README](./README.md) for an overall explanation of the InnerSource Learning Path.
+Check out our [README] for an overall explanation of the InnerSource Learning Path.
 Here is the process for creating a new learning segment.
 You can view finished segments online at https://innersourcecommons.org/learningpath/.
 You should review each step with the folks in the [#learning-path] working group when finished.

 1. Decide which section your segement should be a part of.
+You can find the list of sections in the [README].
 1. Create an [outline](./outline-template.md) for your segment in the section folder.
 1. Create the written article for your segment in the section folder.
 1. Film the video content for your segement.